cragtok/next_js_features_app/README.md

 Before running the application, you need to set up the environment variables.

 This project uses environment variables for different modes (development, production, and testing).
-Template files are provided in the root directory:
+Template files are provided in the root directory, named according to the mode the application will be run in:
-*   `.env.development.template`
+*   `.env.development.template`: Environment variables for development mode.
-*   `.env.production.template`
+*   `.env.production.template`: Environment variables for production mode.
-*   `.env.test.template`
+*   `.env.test.template`: Environment variables for test mode.

 To set up your environment variables:
 1.  **Rename the appropriate template file:** For example, to run the app in development mode, rename `.env.development.template` to `.env.development`.
-2.  **Fill in the values:** Open the renamed `.env` file and replace all `<your value here>` placeholders with your actual API keys and URLs.
+2.  **Fill in the values:** Open the renamed `.env` file and replace all `<your value here>` placeholders with your actual API keys and other values:
     1. `GEMINI_API_KEY`: API key from Google AI Studio.
     2. `TWELVE_DATA_API_KEY`: API key from Twelve Data.
     3. `DOMAIN_URL`: The URL of the running application in development or production.
 Should be `http://localhost:<port>` (where `<port>` is usually `3000` or some other port) if running locally in development mode, or the domain name of the hosted production application if running on a VPS or PaaS.